 What about makeup?
-Makeup for teens was highly discouraged but they wore it anyways.
-Sneaky girls kept makeup at school and applied it early in the morning and took it off before returning home.
+Makeup for teens was highly discouraged, but they wore it anyways.
+Sneaky girls kept makeup at school, applied it early in the morning, and took it off before returning home.
 A little face powder and light pink-ish lipstick was all that teens needed to look young and fresh.

 1950s Teenager Outfits

 Here are some ideas on how to create a 1950s teenage girl outfit for yourself.